aws/aws-lakeformation-best-practices/content/index.md

 # AWS Lake Formation

-AWS Lake Formation easily creates secure data lakes, making data available for wide-ranging analytics.
+AWS Lake Formation helps you centrally govern, secure, and globally share data for analytics and machine learning.
 This guide provides readers best practices when using various features and aspects of Lake Formation.